Antonis755/antoniosziso/_posts/2026-04-08-My-wired-earbuds-are-broken-once-again.md

 categories: [earbuds, iem, music, fix]
 ---

-A post about IEM's practicality
+A post about IEM's and a quick fix

 Once again, my wired earbuds are broken.
 The thing is, I always had bad luck with earbuds, and especially with IEM's (In-ear monitor), starting at a very young age, when my dad bought me a 10 euro wired no-name earbud back then, and weeks after, the right earbud cut off (don’t ask how, silly young me).
 Many years later, I got my first iem’s, which I was amazed by the sound, blasting music all day long, but the cable broke, it needed to be held left and right, and like that my other item broke down.<br>